 It really showed just how wide was the gulf between noble and commoner women in this world.

-Kaede was riding behind Ariadne on the pegasus Edelweiss by the time they reached the Gwilen river.
-The noble lady had noticed that Kaede was walking with a limp and insisted that they ride to survey the riverfront.
+Kaede was riding behind Ariadne on the pegasus Edelweiss when they reached the Gwilen river.
+The noble lady had noticed that Kaede was walking with a limp and insisted that they ride on her survey of the riverfront.
 Her Knights Phantom were taking a respite after returning from a mission late last night, so she had no other duties today.
 This persuaded Kaede to agree and make use of the opportunity to catch up, and they had spent much of the journey talking about her experiences in the past few days.